🌟 The availability of features depends on your subscription plan.

 - watch how the vitality of your crop changes during the growth season

 - predict the crop yield.

-When you create a new field, you gain access to all the biomass maps from the last 3 years.
+When you create a new field, you gain access to all the biomass maps from the last 3 years or 1 year.
 New ones should appear regularly every few days.

 How to open biomass maps

-- Click on the field for which you want to display biomass maps.:
+1. Click the field for which you want to display biomass maps.

 You can choose if you want to display biomass maps as vitality heatmaps or real satellite images.
 We recommend switching to the second option whenever you want to double-check if your current biomass map is not overly affected by cloud coverage.
 To do that, click on the Show real images option.

 Because of the satellite photo resolution, real map images may appear blurry - this is because of the difference between satellite imagery resolution and the background map photo resolution (from the 3rd party provider).